skjune12/SR-NFV_connector/README.md

 ```

 #### Iperf Client
-We use iperf client to generate 10k udp packet/s each of 1024 byte data size.
+In this example, we use iperf client to generate a stream of UDP packet/s each of 1024 byte data size, with a payload data rate of 80MB/s

-From th e terminal of the ingress VM:
+From the terminal of the ingress VM:
 ```
 $ iperf3 -6 -u -c cccc::2 -l 1024 -b 80M -t 60
 ```